How to Clean Art Dolls

 Now if you have a wire armature do keep in mind that this will not stop any rust that may occur.
 If it does start to rust and eventually break, contact the artist you purchased from and discuss a means of repair.

-Alright, there you have it, a few good ways to clean your doll if any ‘oops’ do occur.
-If there happens to be a problem or question that I have not answered, you can always contact me at firstname.lastname@example.org or contact your original artist of purchase.
+Alright, there you have it, A few good ways to clean your doll if any ‘oops’ do occur.
+If there is a problem or question that I have not answered, you can always contact me or contact your original artist of purchase.